Afghan peace marchers arrive in Kabul as Taliban end ceasefire - Journal du Cameroun

 But when the Taliban and security forces failed to heed their demands to stop fighting, some protesters decided to take their message directly to the country’s top leaders.

-Initially ridiculed for their plan to walk to Kabul, the marchers now enjoy strong public support.
+Initially ridiculed for their plan to walk from Helmand to Kabul, the marchers now enjoy strong public support.

 They are calling for an extended ceasefire, peace talks and a timetable for the withdrawal of foreign troops from Afghanistan — which is also a key demand of the Taliban.